 \subsubsection{Experiment with laboratory-created data}

 In order to perform quantitative evaluation of unmixing performance with real data, we designed several experimental scenes with known ground-truth in our laboratory.
 Our data were collected by the GaiaField and GaiaSorter systems in our laboratory.
 Our GaiaField (Sichuan Dualix Spectral Image Technology Co.
-Ltd., GaiaField-V10) is a push-broom imaging spectrometer with a HSIA-OL50 lens, covering the visible and NIR wavelengths ranging from 400 nm to 1000 nm, with a spectral resolution up to 0.58 nm.
+Ltd., GaiaField-V10) is a push-broom imaging spectrometer with an HSIA-OL50 lens, covering the visible and NIR wavelengths ranging from 400 nm to 1000 nm, with a spectral resolution up to 0.58 nm.
 GaiaSorter sets an environment that isolates external lights, and is endowed with a conveyer to move samples for the push-broom imaging.

 Two non-uniform mixtures of colored quartz sand with spatial patterns of Scene-II in our published dataset~\cite{JSTARS2019} were used.
 The experimental settings were strictly controlled so that pure material spectral signatures and material compositions were known.
 The data consist of 256 spectral bands.
-The pure materials that serve as endmembers and the mixtures are shown in Figure~\ref{fig.lab_scene}.
-To calculate the ground truth, the aligned high-resolution RGB images of these scenes were captured, and then the percentage of each colored sand in a low-resolution hyperspectral pixel could be analyzed with the help of the associated RGB image.
+Different colors of quartz sands with uniform size were used as pure materials shown in Figure~\ref{fig.lab_scene} (a)--(c).
+The mixtures are shown in Figure~\ref{fig.lab_scene} (d)--(e).
+To calculate the ground-truth, the aligned high-resolution RGB images of these scenes were captured and linked to hyperspectral pixels using the spatial resolution ratio, and then the percentage of each colored sand in a low-resolution hyperspectral pixel could be analyzed with the help of the associated RGB image.